Kagweitis/barizi-ecommerce/README.md

 ### 7. Running The Application

-To run the application, you can use an IDE of choice and run the main class or run
+To run the application, you can use an IDE of choice and run the main class or open terminal/cmd and run
 ```bash
 mvn clean install -DskipTests
 ```